codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Combining-tags--ids-and-classes--continued--c0f8.md

 Now this syntax works for anything, not only ids followed by tags.

 Go into the bottom left window, scroll a bit up and click "Options", the options panel for the tree view will open.
-Change the textbox value to whatever css selector you want and then click the "Show tree" button see how it affects which boxes are target by the selector or not ?
+Change the textbox value to whatever CSS selector you want and then click the "Show tree" button see how it affects which boxes are target by the selector or not ?

-(You might want to click the little arrow icon on the top left of the preview window so it becomes full screen and you have more space to play)
+(You might want to click the little arrow icon on the top left of the preview window so it becomes full screen and you have more space to play).

 You can try these different values :